mdacach/deck-of-cards/README.md

 But there's no validation for creating a Rank.
 It is allowed to create a Rank("Some String"), and the compiler will not complain.
 [Newtype](https://www.reddit.com/r/golang/comments/kmj640/newtypes_constructing_and_validation/?utm_source=share&utm_medium=web2x&context=3)
-pattern could be useful for solving this problem.
+pattern could be useful for handling this.